wiedehopf/tar1090/README-query.md

 - hideButtons - hides all buttons.
 - centerReceiver - conter the view on receiver position.
 - nowebgl - force rendering without WebGL.
+- tableInView - button V / only show aircraft in view in the table

 ## Toggles